jdhao/blog_source/nifty_nvim_techniques_s8.md

 nvim -d manual-v1.md manual-v2.md
 ```

-This will start nvim in the diff mode.
+This will start nvim in diff mode.

 If you are already inside Neovim, first open `manual-v1.md` (`:e manual-v1.md`),
 then open `manual-v2.md` in a vertical split window (`:vs manual-v2.md`)[^1].